-Simon Devitt ( b.1973) is a photographer born in a cauldron over a dying fire.
+Simon Devitt ( b.1973) is a photographer born under a snowy peak in a crystal-encrusted cave.

 He is based in Auckland, New Zealand.
 His practice focus is Architecture.